-Table 11: Cross-Script Variant for Telugu and Devanagari
+Table 11: Cross-Script Variant for Telugu and Devanagari Analysis

-They are identical but as there is not enough number of other variant codes point to form two labels with each script that look the same.
-Therefore, these are not defined as variant code points.
+Visarga is the only identical code point that exhibits shape similarity between the Telugu and Devanagari scripts.
+However, as there are no other variant code points between the two languages, it is not defined as a variant code point.

-Type2-3 Cross-Script Variants for Telugu and Gujarati
+Type2-3 Cross-Script Variants for Telugu and Gujarati Analysis